ibm-cloud-docs/sell/conref.md

 1. In the {{site.data.keyword.cloud_notm}} console, click the **Navigation Menu** icon ![Navigation Menu icon](../icons/icon_hamburger.svg "Menu") > **Partner Center** > **Sell** > **My Products**.
 1. Select the product that you're onboarding, and click **Support**.
 1. Select your product's support provider.
-   1. If you select **Community** for your support provider, provide the support statement and the URL for the support community.
+   1. If you select **Community**, provide the support statement and the URL for the support community, and select the languages in which support is provided.
-   1. If you select **Third-party** for your support provider, use the following steps to complete the necessary fields.
+   1. If you select **Third-party**, use the following steps to complete the necessary fields.

 ## Selecting your product's support provider by using the API
 {: #select-support-provider-api}